flams/data-binding-plugin/README.md

 - The rendering of lists of items can be virtualized so that not all of the items get rendered, improving performance and memory consumption.
 - It's so fast that it's the perfect tool for mobile devices too.
 - It's extensively tested to prevent memory leaks.
-- It's really to use as it's a plugin for [Seam](https://github.com/flams/seam), which is the simplest way to attach behavior to an HTML template.
+- It's a [Seam](https://github.com/flams/seam) plugin, so it's easy to use.
 - It even works with SVGs!

 Installation